-This page covers common issues that often plague vintage typewriters and their users.
+This page covers some common issues that often plague vintage typewriters and their users.
 Some issues can be repaired with simple tools and minimal mechanical inclination.
 Others will need professional service.

 Problem: Paper won't feed into the typewriter.